 Be nice to yourself.
 Be gentle.
 Practice speaking good things about yourself to yourself.
 Ask yourself, ‘What enabled me to make it this far?’
 Write it down if you want.
 Allow yourself to take a break when you need to.
 Hug your heart.

 Every day note what you are happy with, thankful for, enjoyed or achieved.
-It doesn’t matter how tiny or big that is.
+It doesn’t matter how tiny or big they are.
 These are all victories.

 - Being able to concentrate for a few minutes on your favourite tv programme